 As you substitute flours, you may come across some, like coconut flour, that seem to be moisture sponges.
 If that’s the case, merely add a little water to get back to a consistency that allows you to roll and cut your dough.

 My first batch of these homemade pumpkin dog treats became moldy before Flora had the chance to enjoy them all.
 When I realized that they were just too moist to be stored at room temperature, I went back to the kitchen and made another batch to figure out how to keep our homemade dog treats from molding.
 In the end, it was simply a matter of rolling the dough thinner and dehydrating them very slowly.

 Removing all the moisture resulted in a crispy and dehydrated pumpkin dog treat that has remained stable at room temperature for a month now.
-That being said, this recipe makes a bunch of these pumpkin dog biscuits, so I put about half of them in the freezer and just refill her dog treat container when needed.
+That being said, this recipe makes a bunch of these pumpkin dog biscuits.
+I know these dehydrated treats will last at least a month at a time but you can also freeze them and just refill her dog treat container when needed.

 I have read that adding Rosemary Extract and Vitamin E will also extend the shelf life of your dog treats.
 But, not only did I not have these two ingredients sitting around when I was baking, but I’d rather add as few things as possible to these treats.
 Removing the moisture and making a dehydrated pumpkin dog treat seemed like the easiest and safest route.